tunahandanis/ripples-of-knowledge/README.md

 ## Inspiration

+Web novel is a fast-growing industry, but it has a few problems which I think can be solved with blockchain technology.

 Companies such as Webnovel and Royal Road provide an environment for authors to share their work and gain some support while providing its users access to many good web novels.
 However, they are highly centralized; and in many cases, provide unfair circumstances for its authors.
 Plagiarism is also abundant in the industry due to the nature of the work.
 So I developed the "Ripples of Knowledge" to address these issues, using the power of the XRP Ledger.

 ## What it does